 We market our products to distributors and end-users throughout the world.
 Sales to international distributors are generally made on open credit terms and letters of credit.
 Management performs ongoing credit evaluations of our customers and maintains an allowance for potential credit losses.
 Historically, we have not experienced any significant losses related to individual customers or a group of customers in any particular geographic area.
-For the three months ended September 28, 2019, no single customer accounted for over 10% of total revenues.
-For the three months ended September 29, 2018, one customer accounted for more than 10% of total revenues, representing 11%.
-For the nine months ended September 28, 2019 and September 29, 2018, no single customer accounted for more than 10% of total revenues.
-As of September 28, 2019, one customer accounted for over 10% of our accounts receivable, representing 11%.
-As of December 29, 2018, no customer accounted for more than 10% of our accounts receivable.
+For the three months ended March 28, 2020, one customer accounted for over 10% of total revenues, representing 13%.
+For the three months ended March 30, 2019, no single customer accounted for more than 10% of total revenues.
+As of March 28, 2020, one customer accounted for over 10% of our accounts receivable, representing 17%.
+As of December 28, 2019, one customer accounted for more than 10% of our accounts for more than 10% of our accounts account for more than 10%.